JLeuze/Meteor-Slides/readme.txt

 * Initial release of Meteor Slides.

 == Upgrade Notice ==

+= 1.4 =
+Meteor Slides 1.4 updates jQuery Cycle and adds a Russian translation.

 = 1.3.3 =
 Meteor Slides 1.3.3 improves support for multiple slideshows and adds updates for WordPress 3.1 compatability.
 Any custom stylesheets or templates will need to be updated for use with this release.(Updated function)